 1. The National Grange urges adequate funding for school breakfast and lunch programs.
 We urge the USDA and HHS (Health & Human Services) to keep dairy products in their Dietary Guidelines and encourage all consumers to include adequate amounts of calcium in their diets.
 School breakfast and lunch programs should provide balanced diets to meet a child's daily nutritional requirements.
 The National Grange urges school systems to promote milk in school lunches and urges USDA and HHS to promote the greater use of milk in other child nutrition programs.
 2. The National Grange supports legislation that would require adjustments to child nutrition programs as necessary to promote better consumption of milk by the nation's students and to permit schools to offer all varieties of milk consistent with the Dietary Guidelines for Americans, including low-fat flavored milk containing no more than 150 calories per 8-ounce serving, as well as provisions for meeting the needs of lactose-intolerant children.
 3. The National Grange urges enforcement of current Supplemental Nutrition Assistance Program (SNAP) regulations and encourages related social agencies to assist SNAP recipients with information about foods that meet their nutritional needs.
 The National Grange asks the SNAP program to allow essential non-food personal articles, such as laundry soap and toilet paper, to be purchased using SNAP and opposes replacing SNAP with cash distributions.
 The National Grange further urges Congress to reduce current welfare rolls and take steps to reduce fraud.
 4. The National Grange supports the continuation of the WIC (Women, Infants, and Children) Program.
 5. The National Grange urges legislation to repeal the Healthy Hunger-Free Kids Act and allow local communities to make their own guidelines on school lunches to reduce child obesity.
 The National Grange also encourages local communities making their own guidelines to look at alternative ways to reduce child obesity, such as how school lunches are prepared (baked vs. fried), requiring physical education classes, and eliminating unhealthy snacks and soda pop from vending machines.
 6. The National Grange urges the agricultural community to provide nutrition education programs for consumers and school-aged children and support continued funding for the Farmers' Market Nutrition program.
 7. The National Grange opposes any additional tax on "fat" foods for the purpose of preventing obesity.
 Instead, educational programs should be provided to encourage eating a variety of nutritious foods in moderation, and to teach the basic interaction of calorie intake and energy expenditure.
 8. The National Grange applauds the efforts of the White House Conference on Hunger, Nutrition, and Health, but urges that the Dietary Guidelines for America recommendations be based on sound science and pertinent research showing that dietary animal fats and proteins should continue to be a part of a healthy and well-balanced diet.
-(2022)
+2022 9.
+The National Grange supports clarifying food expiration label dates to either "Best if Used by" to indicate that the products will decline in quality or freshness past the date on the label, or "Use by" to indicate a product's safety risks can increase after that date, both of which already have support from the Food and Drug Administration.
+2023